luaraschuttes/Jokenpo/README.md

 3 para Tesoura
 O programa mostrará a jogada do jogador e do computador.
 O resultado será exibido:
-Vitória do jogador
+Vitória do jogador;
-Vitória do computador
+Vitória do computador;
-Empate
+Empate;